pymc-devs/pytensor/doc/extending/graphstructures.rst

 another type of node, an :class:`Apply` node, and may be accessed through ``y.owner``.

-More specifically, a :class:`Variable` is a basic structure in Aesara that represents a datum at a certain point in computation.
+More specifically, a :class:`Variable` is a basic structure in Pytensor that represents a datum at a certain point in computation.
 It is typically an instance of the class :class:`Variable` or one of its subclasses.